dlt-hub/dlt/docs/website/docs/general-usage/rest-client.md

 This paginator handles pagination based on a link to the next page in the response headers (e.g., the `Link` header, as used by GitHub).

+##### Parameters:

+- `links_next_key`: The relation type (rel) to identify the next page link within the Link header.
+Defaults to "next".

+Note: normally, you don't need to specify this paginator explicitly, as it is used automatically when the API returns a `Link` header.
+On rare occasions, you may need to specify when the API uses a different relation type.

 #### OffsetPaginator

 `OffsetPaginator` handles pagination based on an offset and limit in the query parameters.
 This works only if the API returns the total number of items in the response.